Faith Cherotich

 Faith Cherotich (born 13 July 2004) is a Kenyan athlete who specializes in the 3000 metres steeplechase.

+Career

 At the age of 17, she won the bronze medal at the 2021 World Athletics Under-20 Championships held in Nairobi.
 Cherotich upgraded her bronze to gold a year later, winning the title at the World U20 Championships in Cali.
+In 2025, she won gold in the 2025 World Athletics Championships in Tokyo in the 3000m steeplechase.

+Cherotich is coached by former Dutch athlete Piet de Peuter and Bernard Rono.